CfSOtago/GREENGrid/processNZGGElecCons1minData.md

   hhStatTempDT <- tempHhDT[, .(nObs = .N,
                            maxCircuitsOrig = max(nCircuits), # should = the max
                            minCircuitsOrig = min(nCircuits),
-                           dataColumns = ncol(select(tempDT, contains("$")))), # the actual number of columns in the whole household file with "$" in them in case of rbind "errors" caused by files with different column names keyby = (date = as.Date(r_dateTime))] # can't do sensible summary stats on W as some circuits are sub-sets of others!
+                           nDataColumns = ncol(select(tempDT, contains("$")))), # the actual number of columns in the whole household file with "$" in them in case of rbind "errors" caused by files with different column names keyby = (date = as.Date(r_dateTime))] # can't do sensible summary stats on W as some circuits are sub-sets of others!
   # add hhID
   hhStatTempDT <- hhStatTempDT[, hhID := hh]